davep/davep.github.com/content/posts/2015/2015-06-27-my-first-couple-of-weeks-with-an-imac.md

 So far I've found a few different ways of installing software and none of it makes a whole lot of sense to me without going and searching about it and reading up on it.
 Sometimes I download an app and all I need to do is drag it into the Applications folder.
 Other times I get a zip which I have to open and then... it can go a couple of different ways.
-Sometimes I get a 'dmg' and when I open that up I get a window where I have to drag one icon onto another icon in that window to do the install.
+Sometimes I get a `dmg` and when I open that up I get a window where I have to drag one icon onto another icon in that window to do the install.
 Sometimes I get something like the last one I mention but instead I have to double-click on an icon that's in the window.

 There might even be other options I've had to follow.
 I forget now.